Investment Options: Building Wealth During Military Service

 Investment During Deployment

 Deployments present unique wealth-building opportunities.
 With combat zone tax exclusion and reduced living expenses, deployed service members can often save and invest substantially more than usual.
 Automating TSP and IRA contributions before deployment ensures you capture these savings without active management.
+I’ve seen folks come home with six figures banked from a single deployment.

 Jason Michael